RRZE-HPC/asmbench/doc/sc18src_artifact_appendix.md

 In order to construct an accurate instruction execution model for modern out-of-order micro architectures, an accurate description of instruction latency and throughput, as well as resource conflicts is indispensable.
 Already existing resources and vendor provided information is neither complete nor detailed enough and sometimes faulty.
 We therefore proclaim to deduct this information through runtime instruction benchmarking of single and composite instructions, and present a framework to support such investigations based on LLVM's just-in-time and cross-platform compilation capabilities.

-`pyasmjit` abstracts instructions, registers, immediates, memory operands and dependency chains, to easily construct benchmarks.
-The synthesized code is interactively compiled and executed using the `llvmlite` library, which in turn is based on the stable LLVM C-API. `pyasmjit` offers a command line as well as a programming interface.
+`asmbench` abstracts instructions, registers, immediates, memory operands and dependency chains, to easily construct benchmarks.
+The synthesized code is interactively compiled and executed using the `llvmlite` library, which in turn is based on the stable LLVM C-API. `asmbench` offers a command line as well as a programming interface.

 Unlike other approaches, we do not rely on model specific performance counters and focus on interoperability and automation to support quick modeling of many microarchitectures.